jcabi/jcabi/README.md

 Fork the repository, make changes, submit a pull request.
 We promise to review your changes same day and apply to master branch, if they look correct.

-Importat to remember to run full build before submitting a pull request:
+Important to remember to run full build before submitting a pull request:

 ```
 $ mvn clean install -Pqulice